-The Audit Committee will be composed of at least three Directors each of whom will meet the independence requirements of the New York Stock Exchange as the Board of Directors determines in its business judgment.

-All members of the Audit Committee must be financially literate and at least one member of the Audit Committee must have accounting or related financial management expertise, as such qualifications are determined by the Board of Directors in the exercise of its business judgment.

-One member of the Audit Committee will be appointed by the Board of Directors as Chair and will be responsible for scheduling of regular and special meetings and the functioning of the Committee.
+The Committee will be composed of three or more Directors appointed by the Board, each of whom will meet the applicable independence requirements prescribed by the New York Stock Exchange, as determined by the Board in its business judgment.
+All members of the Committee must be financially literate and at least one member of the Committee must have accounting or related financial management expertise, as determined by the Board in its business judgment.
+One member of the Committee will be appointed by the Board as Chair of the Committee.

-Meetings
+Meetings and Procedures

-The Audit Committee will meet as often as may be deemed necessary or appropriate in its judgment, generally four times each year.
+The Committee will meet at least four times each year.
 Meetings shall be conducted in accordance with applicable provisions of the Utah Revised Business Corporation Act.
-Meetings of the Audit Committee will normally be held in conjunction with meetings of the Board of Directors; however, exact timing and location of the meetings will be set by the Audit Committee Chair in consultation with the chief financial officer.
+The Committee will meet separately with each of the Company's independent auditor and internal auditor at each meeting of the Committee, and the Committee will meet separately with representatives of management at least annually.